unhappygirl/free-collisions/README.md

 # free-collisions
 A collision engine written in python.
-WIP
+WIP.
+The code is still so young 😺